MattCowgill/ggdirectlabel/README.md

 <!-- badges: end -->

-The goal of ggdirectlabel is to make it easier to directly label ggplot2 charts - particularly line charts - rather than using legends.
+The goal of ggdirectlabel is to make it easier to directly label ggplot2 charts rather than using legends.

 ## Installation